bmattblake/Cypher-Keylogger/README.md

 # Keylogger

-**DSCRIPTION:**
+**DESCRIPTION:**

 **Note that [L CTRL + F12] is the only way to stop the keylogger once it is running.**

 This is a basic keylogger.
-It capturs keystorkes and records them locally in a file ```keylog.txt```.
+It captures keystrokes and records them locally in a file ```keylog.txt```.

-The script will then email ```keylog.txt``` to a specified emaail address.
+The script will then email ```keylog.txt``` to a specified email address.

 ---

 **FEATURES:**

 - Local Storage: Stores logs in a file ```keylog.txt```.
 - Email: Sends logs to a specified email address.
-Note: You must specicify the following:
+Note: You must specify the following:
     - Sender email address
     - Sender email address account password
     - Recipient email address